 SKHS is now accepting applications for Teaching Fellow positions for the 2025-2026 academic year.

-The deadline to submit applications is 4:30pm on Monday, May 26, 2025.
-Applications are to be submitted via email to skhs.grad@queensu.ca
+The deadline to submit applications is 4:30pm ET on Monday, June 16, 2025.
+Applications are to be submitted via email to skhs.grad@queensu.ca.

 Applications are adjudicated by the SKHS Teaching Fellow Appointments Subcommittee.